 Downsides of Installing an Antenna in Your Attic

 It’s certainly nice to reap the benefits of attic installations, but keep in mind some downsides as well.

-Getting right down to it, the type of antenna to use in your attic should be one designed for outdoor, rather than for indoor use.
+Getting right down to it, the type of antenna for your attic should be one designed for outdoor, rather than for indoor use.

-For instance, the GE 33692 Attic Mount HD Antenna (shown below) is a notable example of an antenna specially designed for placement in the attic.
+The GE 33692 Attic Mount HD antenna is a notable example of an antenna specially designed for placement in the attic.

 This antenna has all the reception power of an outdoor antenna, but features a curved metal frame of reflectors that are designed for fitting easily into smaller attic spaces.

 This multidirectional TV antenna offers a patented dipole loop design and is specially made for outdoors or attic use.
 The black mesh reflector focuses reception of incoming signals for better gain (12.25 dBi).